clockspot/arduino-clock/INSTRUCTIONS.md

 ## Wi-Fi support

-If your clock is Wi-Fi-enabled, it provides a settings webpage that duplicates the settings menu above (and more), and it can set itself by synchronizing to an [NTP time server](https://en.wikipedia.org/wiki/Time_server).
-To use NTP sync, use the webpage to supply the credentials for your Wi-Fi network.
+If your clock is Wi-Fi-enabled, it offers a settings webpage that duplicates the menu above (and more), and can set itself by synchronizing to an [NTP time server](https://en.wikipedia.org/wiki/Time_server).

-To access the settings webpage, grab a device with a web browser, and briefly hold **Alt**.
+To access the settings page, grab a device with a web browser, and briefly hold **Alt**.

 * If the clock **is not** connected to Wi-Fi, it will display `7777`.
-	* This indicates the clock is broadcasting a Wi-Fi access point called “Clock”.
+	* This indicates it is broadcasting a Wi-Fi network called “Clock.”
 Connect your device to “Clock” and browse to [7.7.7.7](http://7.7.7.7).

 * If the clock **is** connected to Wi-Fi, it will flash its IP address (as a series of four numbers).
-	* Connect your device to the same Wi-Fi network, and browse to that IP address.
+	* Connect your device to the same Wi-Fi network as the clock, and browse to that IP address.
-	* If you don't know what Wi-Fi network the clock is connected to, hold **Alt** for 10 seconds.
+	* If you don’t know what Wi-Fi network the clock is connected to, hold **Alt** for 10 seconds.
 It will disconnect from that network and broadcast the “Clock” access point, as above.

+If you change the Wi-Fi settings, the clock will immediately attempt to (re)connect, and will display its IP address if successful, or `7777` if not.
+To continue configuring the clock, reconnect to it as above.

-For security, the clock will stop serving the settings page (and “Clock” access point, if applicable) after two minutes of inactivity.
+For security, the settings page (and “Clock” network if applicable) will stop after two minutes of inactivity.

-When NTP sync is enabled, the clock will attempt to synchronize itself every hour (at minute 59).
-The settings webpage will indicate how recently the clock was last synced.
+When NTP sync is enabled, the clock will attempt to synchronize every hour (at minute 59).
+The settings page will indicate how recently the clock was last synced.

 **If the clock displays the time without seconds,** this indicates it was unable to sync in the last 24 hours.
 Check to make sure the clock is connected to Wi-Fi and configured to use a valid NTP server, and try a manual sync.
-If no Wi-Fi is available or you're unable to sync for other reasons (such as network limitations), disable Wi-Fi or NTP sync to restore the seconds display.
+If no Wi-Fi is available or you’re unable to sync for other reasons (such as network limitations), disable Wi-Fi or NTP sync to restore the seconds display.